-Prerequisites: Chem 130 or 210, Phys 140/141, Math 215, and MATSCIE 220 or 250.
+Prerequisites: Phys 140/141, Math 215, and MATSCIE 220 or 250.
 (4 credits) The laws of thermodynamics and their consequences.
 Applications to solid and liquid materials.
 Mass and energy balances.
 Gas reactions.
 Phase diagrams.
+Ellingham,

-Ellingham, Pourbaix and stability diagrams.
-Defects in solids.
-Interfaces.
-Statistical thermodynamics.
+Pourbaix and stability diagrams.
+CourseProfile (ATLAS)